valentynpopov/pitl-challenge/README.md

 It is also not acceptable if the date returned by the service does not match the requested date (although we will ignore differences in the time portion).

-Tick Less than a minute? not more than a day?
-Not fractions of minutes

-linq for aggregation - no premature optimisation

-dont care about retries, just time

-Not using async because fire and forget service returns local time - shift daylight saving should take care for
-TODO:
-output config params
-no chaching

 ## Potential improvements for productionisation
 ### Features
 I would consider collecting statistics about the average response time of PowerService,